 Program and erase functions are controlled by a command driven interface.
-Both sector erase and mass erase of an entire 64k byte Flash block are supported.
+Both sector erase and mass erase of the entire 64k byte Flash block are supported.
 An erased bit reads '1' and a programmed bit reads '0'.
 The high voltage required to program and erase is generated internally by on-chip charge pumps.

-Both Flash blocks can be programmed or erased at the same time, however it is not possible to read from a Flash block while it is being erased or programmed.
+It is not possible to read from the Flash block while it is being erased or programmed.